Healthdirect Free Australian health advice you can count on.

 How are uterine fibroids diagnosed?

-Uterine fibroids may be found during a hysteroscopy, in which a thin telescope is used to examine the uterus, or during a laparoscopy (keyhole surgery), in which a thin telescope is inserted through a small cut in the abdomen to look at the uterus.
+• a laparoscopy (keyhole surgery), where a thin telescope is inserted through a small cut in your abdomen (tummy) to look at your reproductive organs

 How are uterine fibroids treated?